 # input sender email address and password: from_addr = input('From: ') password = input('Password: ') # input receiver email address. to_addr = input('To: ') # input smtp server ip address: smtp_server = input('SMTP server: ') # import smtplib module import smtplib # create smtp server object, the default smtp protocol port number is 25. server = smtplib.SMTP(smtp_server, 25) # set debug level to 1 to print out all interact data between this program and SMTP servers server.set_debuglevel(1) # login smtp server with the provided sender email and password. server.login(from_addr, password) # send email to smtp server and quit.
 The to_addr is a list of email address then can send one email to multiple receiver. server.sendmail(from_addr, [to_addr], msg.as_string()) server.quit()

 3.2 Send SMTP Email With Complete Information In Python.

-If you look at the above email that you receive in your mailbox, you will find that the email do not has topic, the recipient’s name is not displayed as a friendly name such as Trump<[email protected]>, and obviously received mail was not displayed in the recipient list, all these is because mail topics, how to display the sender, recipient and other information are not sent to MTA through SMTP protocol, but contained in the text sent to MTA.
-Therefore, we must add From, To and Subject to MIMEText to send a complete information email.
+- If you look at the above email that you receive in your mailbox, you will find that the email does not have the topic, the recipient field’s name is not displayed as a friendly name such as Trump<[email protected]>, and obviously received mail was not displayed in the recipient list.

-Above is just a simple example about how to send pure text email through smtp in python.
-We will introduce more detail email sending options such as send html email, contains image email and attachment email in later articles.
+- Above is just a simple example of how to send pure text email through SMTP in python.
+We will introduce more detailed email sending options such as sending Html format email, image email, and attachment email in later articles.